sense-i-co/docs/docs/ADDPM-001.md

 Choose the **Blueprint** option when...
 :::

-12. Enter the Process Model Name in the data field under **Process Model Name**.
+13. Enter the Process Model Name in the data field under **Process Model Name**.

+### Profile Information

-13. The **Profile** TAB worksheet displays general information about a Process Model such as its Name and the Department that is responsible for running the Process.
+14. The **Profile** TAB worksheet displays general information about a Process Model such as its Name and the Department that is responsible for running the Process.

 ![](../static/img/docs/PM-001/image07.png)

 Whenever you enter the Process Model module from the Product Catalogue, the system will automatically display the **Department** managing the process, **Item Type Name**,  assign the **Default Duration UOM _(Unit Of Measure)_**, and display the product **Item Name**.

-14. If you need to enter a description or notes, you can type these in directly in the **Description** and **Notes** fields.
+15. If you need to enter a description or notes, you can type these in directly in the **Description** and **Notes** fields.

-15. Once you have completed the **Profile** section, click the **Save** button on the Action bar.
+16. Once you have completed the **Profile** section, click the **Save** button on the Action bar.

 ![](../static/img/docs/PM-001/image08.png)

-::: note
+:::note
 Once saved, a sequential **Process Model No** is generated, the Product **Item Code**, **Model Status**, **Output Status** and Product **Dimensions** are displayed,

 ![](../static/img/docs/PM-001/image09.png)